julie-forman-kay-lab/SPyCi-PDB/joss/paper.md

 the Karplus curve, a simple cosine function, to back-calculate the desired J-couplings according to residue number as provided by the experimental template file [@Perez2001].
-Finally, the `smfret` (4) module takes into consideration residue pairs and a scale factor to adjust for dye size from the experimental setup to back-calculate distances between two CA atoms.
+Finally, the `smfret` (4) module takes into consideration residue pairs and a scale factor to adjust for dye size from the experimental setup to back-calculate distances between two alpha-Carbon (CA) atoms.
 The equations mentioned above are as follows:

 $$
 \begin{aligned}